about cafe de ceuvel

 Café de Ceuvel wants to make a difference in the world, and it starts on your plate.
 The global food system is the largest cause of climate change and a range of other social issues.
 That’s why we’re searching for what truly makes food and drinks good.
 It goes beyond just a label that says ‘organic’.

 We collaborate with a wide range of initiatives that ensure every plate, beer, and drink we serve contributes to making the world a little better.
-For example, we make our own soft drinks using organic syrups from Saru Soda, and our beer comes from Gulpener or small breweries.
-Since taking over the café on November 1st, 2020, we cook completely vegan, serve CO2-free coffee from Kaap Koffie, and are completely off the gas grid!
+For example, we make our own soft drinks using organic syrups from Saru Soda, and our beer comes from sustainable family brewer Gulpener or small breweries.
+Since 2020, we cook completely vegan, serve CO₂-free coffee from Kaap Koffie, and are completely off the gas grid!

 Click here to learn more about the origin of our products.